Under 1 minute read

 Who is eligible?

-Someone is eligible to be assessed for therapeutic services paid for by the Adoption Support Fund if they can answer Yes to all of the following questions:
+Below we explain three different situations in which someone is eligible to be assessed for therapeutic services paid for by the Adoption Support Fund.

-- The child I care for is 21 or younger or the child is 25 and has a Statement of Special Educational Needs or an Education, Health and Care Plan.
+- The child is 21 or younger or the child is 25 and has a Statement of Special Educational Needs or an Education, Health and Care Plan.

 How can I get help?